 US lawmaker seeks to ban Chinese firms from US capital markets

-WASHINGTON, DC: A top senator is preparing a bill to ban Chinese companies from US capital markets if they engage in spying, human rights abuse or support China's military, threatening a financial blow as tensions mount over COVID-19 and Beijing's crackdown on Hong Kong.
+WASHINGTON, DC: A top senator is preparing a Bill to ban Chinese companies from United States capital markets if they engage in spying, human rights abuse or support China's military, threatening a financial blow as tensions mount over COVID-19 and Beijing's crackdown on Hong Kong.

 Republican Marco Rubio, a prominent China hardliner, said he plans to unveil the legislation in the coming weeks after the US Department of Defence released a list of 20 companies that it alleges are owned or controlled by the Chinese military.